Deep Reinforcement Learning for Controlled Traversing of the Attractor Landscape of Boolean Models in the Context of Cellular Reprogramming: Experiments

 \subsection{BN and PBN models of GRNs}

-\textbf{Melanoma models.} We infer BN and PBN environments of various sizes for the melanoma GRN using the gene expression data provided by Bittner \emph{et al.} in~\cite{bittner}.
-This is a~well-known dataset on melanoma, which is extensively studied in the literature, see, e.g.,~\cite{MCSW22,Bene2023,Du2023}.
-To infer the BN/PBN structures, we follow the approach of~\cite{MCSW22} implemented in gym-PBN~\cite{MCSW22}.
-It is based on the coefficient of determination (COD), which is a~measure of how well the dependent variable can be predicted by a~model, a~perceptron in the case of~\cite{MCSW22}.
+\textbf{Melanoma models.} We infer BN and PBN environments of various sizes for the melanoma GRN using the gene expression data provided by Bittner \emph{et al.} in~\citep{bittner}.
+This is a~well-known dataset on melanoma, which is extensively studied in the literature, see, e.g.,~\citep{MCSW22,Du2023}.
+We infer the BN/PBN structures with the method implemented in gym-PBN, see~\citep{MCSW22} for details.
+It is based on the coefficient of determination (COD), which is a~measure of how well the dependent variable can be predicted by a~model, which in the case of~\citep{MCSW22} is a~perceptron.
+All our BN and PBN models are built around the following seven core genes: reticulon 1; hydroxyacyl-Coenzyme A dehydrogenas; ESTs; pirin; melan-A; wingless-type MMTV integration site family, member 5A; and S100 calcium-binding protein, beta (neural).
+We refer to the Suppl.
+Materials for full lists of genes of individual models.

-The original dataset of Bittner \emph{et al.} is quantised by the method of~\cite{MCSW22}.
-Then, the BN and PBN models of sizes 7, 10, and 28 are obtained from these data.
-The models are denoted as BN-x or PBN-x, respectively, where x is the number of genes.
-To infer the predictors for the models, we set the number of predictors for each gene to 1 for BN models and to 3 for PBN models.
-For each gene, the algorithm selects the Boolean functions with the maximum COD values.
-For more details on the inference method, we refer to~\cite{MCSW22}.

-\textbf{Case study of {\it B.~bronchiseptica}.} We test our DRL-based control framework on an~existing model of a~real biological system, i.e., the network of immune response against infection with the respiratory bacterium \emph{Bordetella bronchiseptica}, which was originally proposed and verified against empirical findings in~\cite{BB}.
+\textbf{Case study of {\it B.~bronchiseptica}.} We test pbn-STAC on an~existing model of a~real biological system, i.e., the network of immune response against infection with the respiratory bacterium \emph{B.~bronchiseptica}, which was originally proposed and verified against empirical findings in~\citep{BB}.
 The computational model, denoted IRBB-33, is an~asynchronous BN consisting of 33 genes.